 “Many gay people growing up have been bullied and told who you are is disgusting, vile and abhorrent, so when you go into a new situation, there is anxiety always prevalent.”

-I saw a post on your Instagram where you had a stapled sign welcoming LGBTQ+ people from Ukraine.
+In your Instagram post, you wore a stapled sign welcoming LGBTQ+ people from Ukraine.
 Do you also use your drag act to help the communities?

 It was a reaction to how violence against LGBTQ+ people rose during the war in Ukraine.
 In the late 90s, Madonna produced a fabulous book called sex, and there’s one of her pictures where she’s naked on the street, hitching a ride.
 They put black squares over her boobs and vagina so that they could show it in the newspaper.
 I wanted to recreate that iconic image and make it political by saying: you guys are important too and are welcome here as much as any heterosexual family that has lived their lives in the “right way”.
 We were standing outside Downing Street, proudly saying – welcome.

-Was your desire to help the community the reason you joined True Cadence?
+Was your desire to help people the reason you joined True Cadence?

 Helping people was the main thing, but there was also a focus on mental health, which is close to my heart, as someone that suffers from anxiety.
 Another thing was inclusion – it didn’t matter if you were black, white, or gay.
 I had the interview with Manny and hadn’t mentioned at that point that I was a Drag Queen, but I felt comfortable with it; you could tell he was a great guy.
 I said yeah, by the way, I do drag, and he was like oh, my god, that makes you even more interesting; that was so cool of him to say.